aman-17/Pixel-per-inch-or-metric-/README.md

-# Pixel-per-inch-metric-ppi-
+# Pixel-per-inch-or-metric-(ppi)-

-How to find pixel per inch(ppi) value from the following image knowing the width of the known object
+How to find pixel per inch(ppi) value from the following image knowing the width of the known object.

+The code is self explanatory.